 Our experience with chronic pain constantly changes throughout our life, even before birth.
-Oftentimes, it is a gradual change that we do not notice until one day, the pain disrupts our daily activities and we take action to alleviate it.
-While modern pain science recognizes that the nervous system plays an important role in how we feel pain, such as with the gate control theory and neuromatrix theory of pain, emerging research in the last 25 years find that our immune and endocrine systems ally with our nervous system to contribute our pain experience.
+Oftentimes, it’s a gradual change that we don’t notice until one day, the pain disrupts our daily routine and we take action to alleviate it.
+While modern pain scientists recognizes that the nervous system plays an important role in how we feel pain, such as with the gate control theory and neuromatrix theory of pain, emerging research in the last 25 years finds that our immune and endocrine systems ally with our nervous system and touch receptors to contribute our pain experience.

 According to a 2017 review that was published in Frontiers in Immunology, the amount of stress we get exposed when we were an embryo and within weeks after birth can highly affect the risk of developing higher sensitivity to pain.
-It is not just about having a faulty neuronal activity; it is also a result of adverse early-life experiences that impact our immune, endocrine, and nervous systems.
+So it’s not just about having a faulty neural network; it’s also a result of adverse early-life experiences that impact our immune, endocrine, and nervous systems.

-The researchers Ihssane Zouikr and Bianka Karshikoff cited a few studies that examined the relationship between childhood trauma and depression where the former could predispose the latter.
+Researchers Dr. Ihssane Zouikr and Dr. Bianka Karshikoff cited a few studies that examined the relationship between childhood trauma and depression where the former could predispose the latter.
 Depressed patients with such traumatic history have higher low-grade inflammatory activity, which is likely caused by a combination of immune and endocrine factors, such as cytokine activity and HPA (hypothalamus-pituitary-adrenal) dysregulation.

 While our immune function is partially determined by our genetics, which highly varies among individuals, how well it can protect us from infections and heal after an injury is determined by our early-life experiences.
 Most of these unique differences stem from non-heritable changes.
-This is why it is very difficult for physicians to diagnose and treat certain diseases.
+And this is why it’s very difficult for physicians to diagnose and treat certain diseases.